xinwenfu/platformio-espidf-aws-iot/README.md

 This project shows an example of subcribing and publishing to AWS IoT with the MQTT protocol.
 It is the PlatformIO AWS IoT example project.

 ## Download the project
+Open a terminal, choose a folder and download the project.
+Below is an example downloading the project to */home/iot/Documents/PlatformIO/Projects*
 ```
+cd /home/iot/Documents/PlatformIO/Projects
 git clone https://github.com/xinwenfu/platformio-espidf-aws-iot.git
 ```
 ## Load the project into VS Code